hedgeyedev/paypal-ipn-forwarder/README.md

       end

       MAP = {
-        # PayPal Sandbox ID               => Your target development URL
+        # PayPal Sandbox ID               => Your target development computer name
-        'paypal_1362421868_biz@gmail.com' => 'developmentmachine:9999/'
+        'paypal_1362421868_biz@gmail.com' => 'joe blow\'s machine'

       }
       run PaypalIpnProxy.new(MAP)

 ### Configure the IPN address in your PayPal sandbox(es).

-In each PayPal sandbox, configure the target URL for PayPal to send the IPN messages to.
+In each PayPal sandbox, configure the *server*'s URL for PayPal to send the IPN messages to.

 TODO: provide information on where to do this in PayPal, at least a link.

+### Configure the Router Component on Each Development Computer

+This consists of installing the *router* gem and configuring it with the development computer's "name" described above so that the queue knows which IPNs belong to it.

 ### Run on Your Server